-- First zoom in on the network so that node labels are visible. - Click the second column (the middle square labeled Map.) of the "Label" row in the Styles panel (see above figure annotation box #2).
+- Click the second column (the middle square labeled Map.) of the "Label" row in the Styles panel (see above figure annotation box #2).
 This should produce a drop-down panel with Column and Mapping Type. - Change the "Column" to COMMON by clicking on the field to the right of the Column label.
 This should bring up a list of columns.
 Select COMMON (see previous figure annotation #3). - Verify that the node labels on the network have changed to their common names.